ccsjunio/Thescent/README.md

 Developer: Felipe Da Silva Bellini

 # A - PLAYING THE GAME:
-1. An installer is available [here](https://fe-bell.itch.io/thescent).
+1. The installer is available [here](https://github.com/Fe-Bell/Thescent/releases) and [here](https://fe-bell.itch.io/thescent).
+Current version is v1.005.
 2. Install the game.
 Since the installer is not signed, some antivirus programs might block it.
 	If that is the case, just disable the antivirus and try again.
 3. Launch Thescent from the shortcut created on your desktop.

+# B - BUILD REQUIREMENTS
+Although most dependencies are present in this repository, some resources must be installed in the build machine.
+* Visual Studio 2019 Community or higher
+* Visual C++ SDK 142
+* Wix Toolset 3.11+
+* Wix Toolset Visual Studio 2019 Extension
+* OpenAL (for the sounds when debbuging)
+More information is available in the documentation.

-# B - HOW TO BUILD AND RUN:
+# C - HOW TO BUILD AND RUN:

 1. Clone the source code from this page.
 2. Run BellEngine.sln, this solution was created with VS2019 and VC++ 142.
 If you have MSBUILD in your system path, another option is to run $(SolutionDir)BUILD_RELEASE_x64.bat.